bespoken/bespoken-docs/google-marketplace/faq.md

 ---

 # FAQ For Google Marketplace
-Here are answers to commonly asked questions about our Server.
+Here are answers to commonly asked questions about our service.

 ## Pre-requisites